 CatHacks?
 What's that?

 In April 2015, CatHacks was the first national Hackathon to be held in the state of Kentucky.
 This time, we're making it even bigger.
-In November, tons of hackers will travel from colleges across the nation to Lexington, KY in order to flesh out ideas in the field of technology.
+This spring, tons of hackers will travel from colleges across the nation to Lexington, KY in order to flesh out ideas in the field of technology.

 Who can attend?